 As noted above, the subject sites are classified by the State Department of Conservation as areas containing mineral resources the significance of which cannot be evaluated with available data.
 Thus, there may be underground mineral resources.
 The proposed project would not change the significance or access to these resources.
-For example, the San Joaquin Street site is currently developed and paved and would continue to be developed and paved once the Transportation Facility relocated.
-Impacts to mineral resources are expected to be less-than-significant.
+For example, the site is currently developed and paved and would continue to be developed and paved once the proposed project is completed.
+Impacts to mineral resources are expected to be less-thansignificant.